European and Cayman Islands Disclosures

 • personal, device and business contact information (such as name, postal and email address, IP addresses, and telephone number);

-• personal information you may submit to us in connection with any potential employment opportunities; and
+• work authorization status, education history, employment history, professional designations, other information about your qualifications and any other personal information you may submit to us in connection with any potential employment opportunities;

-• information we may collect about you in connection with evaluating and making investments to the extent that you are connected to the relevant transaction.
+• Information that we obtain from other sources: information we may collect about you in connection with evaluating and making investments to the extent that you are connected to the relevant transaction from transaction parties, service providers or your employer or in connection with evaluating whether to hire you from your employer and previous employers.

 The personal information collected about you will help us provide you with better service or facilitate our business relationship.